monkjunior/goweb.learn/README.md

 - GORM, ORM stands for Object Relational Mapping

     - Define models

     - AutoMigrate

     - Validate fields both at DB layer and backend level, or even fronend level

+    - Break .Where() to smaller chains makes your code more readable.

+    - Show relational data: Preload loads the association data in a separate query.

+        - This will not use JOIN